-Disney's Hollywood Studios is home to some of the most uniquely themed Disney World Restaurants.
-Here you'll find a drive in movie restaurant and a pizza restaurant complete with a large arcade.
-Ch
+Disney’s Hollywood Studios is home to some of the most uniquely themed Disney World Restaurants.
+Here you’ll find a drive in movie restaurant and a lunch counter in a larger-than-life lunch box.
+Check them out.

 There is not a lot of variety, or selection in the Animal Kingdom restaurants.
 The park closes at 5:00 on most days, so dinner isn’t really an option.
 Check out what’s available.

 - Tusker House – “Awaken the Day” at Donald’s Safari Breakfast buffet.
 You can also get a unique lunch and dinner buffet here